shaineb/Face_mask_project3/README.md

 # Why use Face Mask Detector?
 - still mandatory for visitors and workers for  to wear masks in Healthcare Facilities
 - how are facilties checking public and private access points
-- how  is  census being taken for city and state regulations health regulations
+- how  is  census being taken for city and state health regulations
 # Solution ![](https://tse2.mm.bing.net/th?id=OIP.ykPkTfJw9Uu8GdonnyX7WQHaIx&pid=Api&P=0&w=300&h=100)
 - face mask checks
 - app acts as partial system clearance